Ether cleavage: Mechanism

-Basic ether cleavage is induced by deprotonation in α position.
+Basic ether cleavage begins with deprotonation at the α position.
 The ether then decomposes into an alkene and an alkoxide.
 Cyclic ethers allow for an especially quick concerted cleavage, as seen for THF:

-Deprotonated acyclic ethers perform beta-hydride elimination, forming an olefinic ether.
-The formed hydride then attacks the olefinic rest in α position to the ether oxygen, releasing the alkoxide.
+Deprotonated, acyclic ethers eliminate hydride at the β position, forming an olefinic ether.
+The resulting hydride then attacks the olefin at a position α to the ether oxygen, releasing the alkoxide.